jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2017-04-08-serverless-data-product-1/index.md

 authors:
   - JaehyeonKim
 images: []
+description: In this post, I'll demonstrate how to test and develop a logistic regression model developed in R. Also the model will be packaged for AWS Lambda.
 ---

 Let say you've got a prediction model built in R and you'd like to *productionize* it, for example, by serving it in a web application.
 One way is exposing the model through an API that returns the predicted result as a web service.
 However there are many issues.
 Firstly R is not a language for API development although there may be some ways - eg the [plumber](https://github.com/trestletech/plumber) package.
 More importantly developing an API is not the end of the story as the API can't be served in a production system if it is not *deployed/managed/upgraded/patched/...* appropriately in a server or if it is not *scalable*, *protected via authentication/authorization* and so on.
 Therefore it requires quite a vast range of skill sets that cover both development and DevOps (engineering).